Burroughs (film): Restoration

 In 2012 Howard Brookner's archive was discovered in a number of locations in both the United States and Europe.

 The collection included 16mm film, reel to reel and mag sound, cassette tapes, 8mm film, VHS, video 8, and personal documents including letters, photos and writings.
 Some of the material contained never before seen out-takes of Burroughs: The Movie, including those with Andy Warhol, Patti Smith, Brian Jones and Brion Gysin.

 On November 28, 2012, Howard Brookner's nephew Aaron Brookner launched a Kickstarter campaign with company Pinball London to finance digital restoration of Burroughs: The Movie.
 The campaign was successful, gaining $21,360 from 283 backers, beating the initial goal of $20,000.
 Originally, the Kickstart had planned on premiering the film in NYC.
 Deciding to coincide with the Burroughs Century, however, the film was instead premiered for the first time in its restored condition at the Indiana University Cinema in Bloomington, Indiana on February 6, a day after William S. Burroughs' birthday.
 Aaron Brookner had a Q & A panel after the movie, and was also filming for his upcoming documentary entitled Uncle Howard.

-The re-release of Burroughs: The Movie is due to coincide with celebrations of William S. Burroughs’ one-hundredth birthday, in the year 2014.
+The re-release of Burroughs: The Movie coincided with celebrations of William S. Burroughs’ one-hundredth birthday in 2014.